lyoj-dev/lyoj-archive/readme.md

 # lyoj

-lyoj is the an online judge system that can be built in linux with any architectures.
+lyoj is an online judge system that can be built on linux with any architectures.

 ------

 ## Features

-1. Multi Thread is not supported.
+1. Multi-Thread is not supported.
 2. Use JSON to transfor data.
 3. MySQL/MariaDB is supported.
 4. Use C++ to develop.
 Loop listening to the database.
-5. Can not be run behind the Bash.
+5. Can be run behind the Bash.
 6. Special Judge in LimonLime is supported, "testlib.h" is not supported.
 7. Costomize Special Judge Template is also supported.
 8. Wait to update......